A woman standing on the sidewalk in front of a wooden building with a carved relief sculpture, surrounded by green trees.

 Each artist and commission is unique.
 We worked with a completely different set of questions with Salad compared to Olof.
 We developed a new relief technique for the artist that creates trompe-l'œil from digital photographs.
 We worked diligently with integrating the reliefs with the architecture, to make the artwork and building form a cohesive unit.
 After a visit to the site we rejected our initial idea to put the most prominent relief inside the yard, where there is a sight line to the tram station.

 The train depot workers told us that long trains would stand parked and obscure this sight line a large portion of the time.
-We then chose to focus on the urban space depicted below.
+We then chose to focus on the urban space depicted above and below.
 Pedestrians walking by meet the largest relief along with a smaller one in the public space of Neglinge.
-We also developed principal details for securing the reliefs to the structure and visualised a lighting concept.
+We also developed principal details for anchoring the reliefs to the structure of the building and visualised a lighting concept.

 Mourad Kouri